Where to go apple picking in Ontario 2023

 Campbell’s Orchards

-The apple picking season runs from August to October at this Prince Edward County family-owned orchard, which also includes a farm market, bakery and vineyard.
+The apple picking season runs from August to October at this Prince Edward County family-owned orchard, farm market, bakery and vineyard.

 Location: 1633 County Road 3, Carrying Place